How & Where to Buy Ethereum (ETH)

-- Faster Transaction: Due to the fund transfer mechanism as described above, Ethereum transactions are faster because those are direct token (Ether) transfers between two accounts.
+- Faster Transaction: Due to the fund transfer mechanism as described above, Ethereum transactions are faster because they are direct token transfers between two accounts.
 The block time is 12 seconds and it also makes good use of finding Stale Blocks to complete any transaction swiftly with a confirmation coming within 20 seconds.

 - Safer Transactions: Ethereum allows the users to store the codes in distributed systems which means nobody can manipulate it.
 This is the Smart Contract concept we mentioned above.
 It makes Ethereum safer as well because the payment is issued only after this code is executed.